NetworkGradeLinux/meta-mion-bsp/meta-mion-qemu/README.md

 ## Known Issues

-Please note that at this time, only basic QA/testing has been performed for this image, so other issues may exist.
+Please note that at this time, only basic QA/testing has been performed for this image, so issues may exist.

-* `onlpdump.py` fails due to linking issues in the build process.
-When linked manually, it fails with an error of a supposedly non-existent `onlp.init` attribute.